alexleonova/portfolio/src/work/website-redesign-for-international-shipping-company-cargoloop.md

 The redesigned CargoLoop website achieved the desired outcomes, providing detailed information about the company's services and offerings in a modern and dynamic manner.
 The website features enhanced service pages, an updated company page, a career section for job applications, and a resources section explaining the company's overall logistics.

 From my perspective, the project allowed me to further develop my skills in animation and micro-interactions, as well as gain experience in collaborating closely with developers and testers throughout the design implementation process.

-## Lessons Learned

-This project taught me the importance of thoroughly analyzing design references and maintaining close communication with the development team.
-It also reinforced the need for careful planning and time management, especially when working with tight deadlines.

-Overall, the CargoLoop website redesign project was a successful endeavor that allowed me to showcase my design skills while delivering a visually appealing and user-friendly solution to the client.